otothea/node-twitchcmd/README.md

 # Twitch Command

-Twitch Command is a simple [node-irc](https://github.com/martynsmith/node-irc) client.
-The purpose of this app is to allow users to easily create custom commands for their twitch channel.
+Twitch Command is a simple <a href="https://github.com/martynsmith/node-irc" target="_blank">node-irc</a> client.
+The purpose of this app is to allow users to easily create custom commands for their Twitch channel.

 ### Prerequisites

 - git
 - node
 - npm
-- Twitch account for your bot [create a twitch account here](https://twitch.tv/signup)
+- Twitch account for your bot <a href="https://twitch.tv/signup" target="_blank">create a twitch account here</a>

 ### Get the Code